voorhoede/riotjs-style-guide/README.md

 ## Purpose

-This guide provides a uniform way to structure your RiotJS code.
+This guide provides a uniform way to structure your [RiotJS](http://riotjs.com/) code.
 Making it

 * easier for developers / team members to understand and find things.
 * easier for IDEs to interpret the code and provide assistance.
 * easier to (re)use build tools you already use.
 * easier to cache and serve bundles of code separately.

-This guide is inspired by [AngularJS Style Guide](https://github.com/johnpapa/angular-styleguide) by John Papa.
+This guide is inspired by the [AngularJS Style Guide](https://github.com/johnpapa/angular-styleguide) by John Papa.